consulo/consulo-dev.github.io/docs/basics/ide_development_instance.md

 An everyday use case is to develop (build) a plugin project against a JDK, e.g., Java 8, and then run or debug the plugin in a Development Instance of the IDE.
 In such a situation, Development Instance must use a JetBrains Runtime (JBR) rather than the JDK used to build the plugin project.

-The JetBrains Runtime is an environment for running IntelliJ Platform-based IDEs on Windows, macOS, and Linux.
+The JetBrains Runtime is an environment for running Consulo-based IDEs on Windows, macOS, and Linux.
 It has some modifications by JetBrains, such as fixes for native crashes not present in official JDK builds.
-A version of the JetBrains Runtime is bundled with all IntelliJ Platform-based IDEs.
+A version of the JetBrains Runtime is bundled with all Consulo-based IDEs.
 To produce accurate results while running or debugging a plugin project in a Development Instance, follow the procedures below to ensure the Development Instance uses a JetBrains Runtime.

 ### Determining a JetBrains Runtime Version